itolkun/Python-for-Data-Science/README.md

 # Python for Data Science
-This is my practice notebooks to the programming assignments of Python for Data Science (edX).
+This is my practice notebooks of Python for Data Science course by edX.

-## Programming Assignments

 ### Week 1: Introduction to Data Science in Python - Soccer Data Analysis
   - Process of analyzing a dataset